mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

 ```

 #### Conclusion
-Today we have learned how we can build complex animating views by using VectorArithmetic.
+Today we have learned how we can build complex animating views by using *VectorArithmetic*.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!